Ugocode/Salary_Prediction_Project/README.md

 # File Guide

-Salary Prediction Model.ipynb : Where the data was preprocessed and the model created
+Salary Prediction Model.ipynb : Where the data was preprocessed and the model created.

-Test_features.csv : The test data
+Test_features.csv : The test data.

-Train_features.csv: The train data
+Train_features.csv: The train data.

-Train_salaries : The train salries data
+Train_salaries : The train salries data.

 # Problem Definition